SuchithSridhar/Syncthing-Recovery/README.md

 original directory and you only want to recovered the last good version from the `.stversions` directory.

+Right now the `main.py` doesn't work yet.
+Please just run `recovery.py` AFTER changing the global variable at the top of the script.

 ## TO DO

 Since this way mainly written as a simple program I could use to restore my